 Here, “only” properly modifies “cookies,” indicating that no other food was eaten for breakfast.

-• What is a dangling modifier?
+What is a dangling modifier?
 Can you provide an example?

 A dangling modifier is a word or phrase that does not clearly modify another word or phrase in a sentence.
 For example, “Running down the street, the bus was missed.”
 Here, “running down the street” does not logically modify “the bus,” leading to confusion.

-Aptitude Based Interview Questions
+Aptitude-Based Interview Questions

-Here are some aptitude based grammar interview questions asked to English teachers in order to check their perspective on teaching grammar in a classroom.
+Here are some aptitude-based grammar interview questions asked to English teachers in order to check their perspective on teaching grammar in a classroom.

 Teaching grammar is crucial because it gives language a clear structure and helps students communicate effectively.
 Moreover, mastering grammar improves both reading and writing abilities.

-• What is the best method to teach Grammar?
+What is the best method to teach Grammar?

 The best method to teach grammar is by emphasizing its use in practical contexts rather than focusing on memorizing rules.
 This approach allows students to learn grammar naturally, similar to how they learned their native language, making it more meaningful and easier to remember.

-• Can you give one example to prove this?
+Can you give one example to prove this?

-Yes, sure. instead of teaching the rule for simple past tense, students can learn by using past tense verbs in describing their daily activities, like “Yesterday, I walked to the park.”
-Hence they will create their own sentences using past tense verbs to describe their past activities.
+Yes, sure.
+Instead of teaching the rule for the simple past tense, students can learn by using past tense verbs to describe their daily activities, like “Yesterday, I walked to the park.”
+Hence, they will create their own sentences using past tense verbs to describe their past activities.
 This approach helps students understand and remember grammar more effectively.
+It definitely requires more drilling, but the students will never forget and make mistakes.

-• How would you teach grammar to students who are struggling with the concepts?
+How would you teach grammar to students who are struggling with the concepts?

 When teaching grammar to struggling students, I use a variety of methods such as: